 In fact, there are several different theories as to what constitutes the holding of a case.
 For simplicity's sake, we will focus on two of these.
 One theory is associated with legal formalism, and the other with legal realism.
 Every law student should become familiar with these two theories!
 Once you master them, and have an ability to spot them in action, a huge amount of confusion will simply drop away.
 What was cloudy will become clear.
 So here they are:

-- The Realist Theory of Holdings.
-Legal realists have a very different theory of what constitutes a holding.
-Here is one way of getting at it.
-Legal realists view holdings as predictions of what future courts will do.
+- The Predictive Theory of Holdings.
+Some Legal realists view holdings as predictions of what future courts will do.
 The holding of a case is simply the best prediction that we can extract from the opinion as to what rule the court would apply in future cases.
 And what is the best evidence of how a court will behave in the future?
 Arguably, the best evidence is the court's own statement as to what rule it will apply in the future.
 This means that legal realists become very interested when a court introduces a statement of the rule with the statement: "We hold that . . . " No matter how broad this statement might be, the fact that the court pronounced it, legislatively, as a holding is strong evidence that the court regards what follows "We hold that . . ." as its own prediction as to what it will do in the future.

 What is the debate between realists and formalists really about?

 So there are different theories about holdings, realist and formalist.
 What is the debate between these two theories about?
 There are two answers to that question.
 First, there is a descriptive debate.
 Formalists may be claiming that when judges use the term "holding" they are, in fact, referring to the ratio decidendi of a case.
-Realists may be claiming that when judges use the word "holding" they are, in fact, making a prediction about what the court will do in the future.
+Realists may be claiming that when judges use the word "holding" they are, in fact, making a prediction about what the court will do in the future or what facts are legally salient.

 It is always important to sort out the descriptive and prescriptive strands in this sort of debate.
 It is easy to slide from descriptive arguments to normative ones, and vice versa.